meznak/splunk-app-subnautica/README.md

 Install the app:

-This app must be installed on forwarders and indexers.
+This app must be installed on forwarders, indexers, and search heads.

+Configure the app:

+If you have a non-standard Steam Library location, you'll need to adjust the monitor stanza.